wraiford/blank-gib/README.md

 ## UI Architecture: Custom @ibgib component framework

 The user interface for `blank-gib` is not built with a conventional framework like React or Vue.
-Instead, it uses a custom, data-driven architecture called `@ibgib/component`.
-This framework is built directly on top of standard Web Components and is deeply integrated with the `ibgib` data model.
+Instead, it uses a custom, data-driven architecture called `@ibgib/component` (though currently this is rolled into blank-gib).
+This framework is built on top of standard Web Components while deeply integreating with the unique `ibgib` data model and protocol.
+In particular, components are linked to a backing ibgib timeline, using the ibgib's tjp address (specifically the `gib` part, i.e., the `tjpGib`) as the pointer to the genesis of the timeline.
+The component subscribes to the metaspace's local pubsub, specifically listening to timeline updates, reacting accordingly.

 ### Big Idea

 All current approaches to data are disconnected.
 So the best you can do with a front-end component framework is a Redux-like approach where you usually have a local data store and you provide pathing into that store.
 Slightly better is you can have a store provider layer.
 Then your local-only components react to updates via the lambdas/reducers.

 The lone exception - and the reason for its ENORMOUS success - is git itself.
 Think of git's coarse branches as the paths and remotes as the components.
 Now think of a DLT-based approach to timeline dynamics (like version control systems), that wasn't built with source code as its only use case, _with each piece of data as its own timeline_.
 Now you have a universally-sized distributed computation addressing system that enables _distributed_ component architecture.

 ### Framework Parts